-Great leaders are distinguished by a High Emotional Quotient, which includes Self-awareness, Self-management, Empathy, Relationship management, and Effective communication.
+Great leaders are distinguished by a high Emotional Quotient, which includes Self-awareness, Self-management, Empathy, Relationship management, and Effective communication.

 In many organizations, managers and leaders take up the responsibility to keep the team engaged and focused.
 During a crisis, leaders can employ various other procedures to keep the employees motivated on track.
-Emotional quotient is a very important skill for the higher-ups to possess since it totally deals with our own as well as others’ emotions.
+EQ is a very important skill for the higher-ups to possess since it totally deals with our own as well as others’ emotions.

 “Great things never came from comfort zones.”